thotz/rook/design/object-bucket/object-bucket.md

 ## Goals

-- Provide Rook-Ceph users the ability to dynamically provision object buckets via the Kubernetes API
+- Provide Rook-Ceph users the ability to dynamically provision object buckets via a familiar _claim_ manifest.
+- Provide Rook-Ceph users the ability to easily ingest bucket access data (endpoint, key-pairs) via an established mechanism which synchronizes the start of a pod with the availability of the bucket.
+This mechanism uses a Secret for bucket credentials and a ConfigMap for the endpoint.
-- Enable cluster admin control over bucket creation and object store access via the Kubernetes API
+- Enable cluster admin control over bucket creation and object store access via the Kubernetes API and RBAC rules.
-- Restrict users from creating buckets with automation-generated access keys outside of the Kubernetes API (e.g. via `s3cmd` CLI tool)
+- Restrict users from creating buckets using the automation-generated access keys outside of the Kubernetes API (e.g. via `s3cmd` CLI tool).
+- Prevent deletion of the physical bucket even when the _reclaimPolicy_ is "delete".
+This is to avoid accidental loss of data and may change at a later date.
+For now, a Delete operation only removes the artifacts created by the bucket lib on behalf of the OBC (basic Kubernetes housekeeping).

 ## Non-Goals

 - This design does not describe a generalized bucket provisioner, instead [see here](https://github.com/yard-turkey/lib-bucket-provisioner).
-- This design does not provide users a means of deleting buckets via the Kubernetes API so as to avoid accidental loss of data.
-A Delete operation only removes the artifacts created by the bucket lib on behalf of the OBC (basic Kubernetes housekeeping).
-Physically deleting the bucket, per the Storage Class' _retainPolicy_, considered in a later phase.
 - This design does not include the Swift interface implementation by Ceph Object.
-- This design does not cover _brownfield_ use cases, meaning use of existing buckets which may have been created outside of Kubernetes.
+- This design does not cover _brownfield_ use cases, meaning use of existing buckets, which may have been created outside of Kubernetes.
+So only new bucket use cases are part of the first phase.

 ## Requirements